 Each user map defines one user's identity across your different data sources.

 To define a user map:

 - On the top banner, select the User Maps tab.

 - Click Add User Map.
 A User Map entry is added to the grid.
-In this User Map, you will specify a single user's various identities across the different Data Sources.
+In this User Map, you specify a single user's various identities across the different data sources.